Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 Being able to access data in the field during collection is extremely useful and cannot be underestimated.
 In particular it allows:

-* checking the instrument is running as expected;
+* checks that the instrument is running as expected;
 * confirmation that data files are being saved as expected;
 * observation of interesting features in the data that might indicate problems.
-Knowing about them in near-real time can be hugely advantageous when quality checking and processing data.
+Knowing about them in near-real time can be hugely advantageous when quality-checking and processing data.

-Setting up quick visualisations of data files saves a lot of time provides a lot of information with a quick glance.
+Setting up quick visualisations of data files saves a lot of time and provides a lot of information with a quick glance.

-If instrumentation is nearby and easy to access, checking the data files periodically helps to spot obvious issues with the instrument early on, and ensure data are being saved as expected (check parameters, file format, frequency of records).
+If the instrumentation is nearby and easy to access, checking the data files periodically helps to spot obvious issues with the instrument early on, and ensures data are being saved as expected (check parameters, file format, frequency of records).

 If instrumentation is going to be left for a period of time, it is worth considering what access will be possible.
 Running initial tests whilst still with the instrument in the field is essential.
 Once data collection has been confirmed, then it is still useful to be able to access data periodically.
 This could be across a network (for example if on a ship or at a base) or even using mobile or satellite communications if the instrument is isolated.
-Even if only a subset of the data can be useful: a small daily file with a subset of the data could be enough to check that everything is going well or flag up issues.
-Of course this is of more use if someone is then able to go and fix the problem.
+Even if only a subset of the data can be received, a small daily file with a subset of the data could be enough to check that everything is going well or flag up issues.
+Of course, this is of more use if someone is then able to go and fix the problem.

 For instruments that are very isolated and there is no possibility of being able to access them, consider if there is a way to remotely connect to the instrument.
-This might offer the possibility to restart it for example, or change crucial settings.
+This might offer the possibility to restart it, for example, or change crucial settings.
 Set this up and test it thoroughly beforehand.

 ### Preparing for recording data by hand